ikramagix/inspagram/README.md

 ## Project Structure

 - **`src/App.js`:** This is the main component of the application where everything starts.
 It displays the title, username, and the `PhotoGallery` component.
-- **`src/components/PhotoGallery.js`:** This is the heart of the application.
-It uses the Unsplash API to load and display random images in a carousel.
+- **`src/components/PhotoGallery.jsx`:** This is the heart of the application.
+It uses the Unsplash API to load and display random images in a grid.
 - **`src/api/unsplash.js`:** A utility file that contains the Unsplash API configuration and functions for making requests.
 - **`src/PhotoGallery.css`:** The custom CSS file that defines the style of the photo gallery.